DawidBrylka/rvm-api/docs/Integracja-DRS-RVM.md

 This document defines two separate files, each specifying the endpoints that should be exposed on either side of the integration.

-  * [DRS](../drs-openapi.yaml) This file defines the API that will be exposed by kaucja.pl.
+  * [DRS](../drs-openapi.yaml) This file defines the API exposed by kaucja.pl.
 It handles communication and data exchange with external systems.

   * [RVM](../rvm-openapi.yaml) This file specifies the API that RVM providers should expose.
 This allows DRS to establish a connection and exchange information with RVM systems.

-The purpose of this document is to clearly define how both systems will communicate, ensuring compatibility and seamless integration.
+The purpose of this document is to clearly define how both systems should communicate, ensuring compatibility and seamless integration.